-We participate in the large and growing global tea market, which had approximately \$40 billion of retail sales in 2013.
-We believe that the large size and outsized growth of the tea category combined with relatively low tea consumption and sales in North America make our market opportunity highly attractive, especially as consumer awareness of tea in Canada and the United States increases.
+We participate in the large and growing global tea market, which had approximately \$40 billion of retail sales in 2013 in 2014 U.S. dollars, according to Euromonitor International data as of November 4, 2014.
+We believe that the large size and outsized growth of the tea category combined with the relatively low percentage of tea value sales in North America make our market opportunity highly attractive, especially as we expect consumer awareness of tea in Canada and the United States to increase.
 Specifically, we note:

-- The global tea market has grown consistently at a CAGR of approximately 8% over the past five years and the global tea market is forecast to continue to grow consistently at a CAGR of approximately 7% to 8% from 2014 through 2018. - Canada and the United States represented only 7% of global tea sales in 2013, excluding ready-to-drink tea.
-Tea consumption in Canada and the United States is much lower than in most of the rest of the world.
-We believe the low per capita consumption in North America provides significant runway for growth for our business.
+- According to Euromonitor International data as of November 4, 2014, the global tea market has grown consistently at a CAGR of approximately 8% in 2014 U.S. dollar terms, from 2009 to 2013, and the global tea market is forecast to continue to grow consistently at a CAGR of approximately 7% to 8%, from 2014 through 2018. - According to Euromonitor International data as of November 4, 2014, Canada and the United States represented only 7% of global tea value sales in 2013, excluding ready-to-drink tea.
+We believe the low percentage of tea value sales in North America provides significant runway for growth for our business.